msaperst/photobooth/docs/recovery-and-errors.md

 ## Overview

-The photobooth continuously monitors camera health by observing real usage:
+The photobooth monitors camera health through:

-- Live preview frames
+- Explicit health checks when idle
 - Photo capture success or failure

 When an error is detected: